ecdye/zram-config/README.md

     8 root      20   0       0      0      0 I   0.0  0.0   0:00.87 rcu_sched
     9 root      20   0       0      0      0 I   0.0  0.0   0:00.00 rcu_bh
 ```

+### Known issues

+#### Conflicts with services

+When running zram on a directory that has services accessing it, they will need to be stopped before starting or stopping zram.
+For example, in the log zram device zram-config stops the services that run by default in the `/var/log` directory before starting or stopping.
+If your system has other services that write to `/var/log` that are not stopped zram may fail to properly sync files and remove the zram device when stopping, and will probably outright fail to start when initializing a zram device.
+This issue is not limited to logs, if you are running zram on another directoy that is written to by a service you will run into the same issue.

+For an example on how this project internally takes care of this issue see the `serviceConfiguration` function in zram-config.
+A more in depth version of this function is used in the `openhab` branch that can be referenced as well.

 ### Performance